Computed Tomography (CT) - Sinuses

 Computed tomography (CT) of the sinuses uses special x-ray equipment to evaluate the paranasal sinus cavities – hollow, air-filled spaces within the bones of the face surrounding the nasal cavity.
 CT scanning is painless, noninvasive and accurate.
 It's also the most reliable imaging technique for determining if the sinuses are obstructed and the best imaging modality for sinusitis.

 Tell your doctor if there's a possibility you are pregnant and discuss any recent illnesses, medical conditions, medications you're taking, and allergies.
-You will be instructed not to eat or drink anything for a few hours beforehand.
-This examination does not commonly require contrast material; however, in some situations your doctor may request that contrast material be given.
+This exam does not commonly require contrast material; however, in some situations your doctor may request that contrast material be given.
 If you have a known allergy to contrast material, your doctor may prescribe medications to reduce the risk of an allergic reaction.
 These medications must be taken 12 hours prior to your exam.
 Leave jewelry at home and wear loose, comfortable clothing.
-You may be asked to wear a gown.
+You may need to change into a gown for the procedure.

 - What is CT (Computed Tomography) of the Sinuses?